Park Kun-ha

-Park Kun-ha (born 25 July 1971) is a South Korean former professional footballer.
+Park Kun-ha (born 25 July 1971) is a South Korean football manager and former professional player, He currently manager of K League 2 club Suwon FC.

 Career

 Park was born in Daejeon, South Korea.
 He started his professional career in 1996 as the founding member of Suwon Samsung Bluewings.
 At first, he played as a striker and scored many goals and help the Bluewings to win the championship in 1998 and 1999 and Asian Champions Cup and Asian Super Cup in 2001 and 2002, respectively.
 Later, he changed his position to defender and helped the Bluewings to win their third championship in the history.

 He retired in 2006 and became an assistant coach of the first team at the Suwon Bluewings.
 In 2009, he became the manager of Suwon Bluewings U18 team (Maetan High School Football Club).

 With Bluewings, he won three K-League championships and also won the Rookie of the Year award in the 1996 season.